goncalo-oliveira/channels/README.md

 We also need to indicate whether the adapter is meant for the input or/and the output pipelines.
 We do that by adding the interfaces `IInputChannelAdapter` or/and `IOutputChannelAdapter` respectively.

 Here's an example of how to implement an adapter that adapts from an `IByteBuffer` (or `Byte[]`).
-This adapter can only be added to the input pipeline.
+This adapter can only be added to the input pipeline, since it only implements the `IInputChannelAdapter` interface.

 ```csharp
 public class MyChannelAdapter : ChannelAdapter<IByteBuffer>, IInputChannelAdapter